 With the new film Beginners, director Mike Mills creates a delightful and very personal love story.
 Ewan McGregor stars as Oliver, who navigates not only his father’s final years (Hal, played by Christopher Plummer) but also a burgeoning love affair (with the effervescent Mélanie Laurent) in the company of his father’s Jack Russell Terrier, Arthur—portrayed by the charming Cosmo.
 You’ve heard of on-set romances where the stars fall madly in love … well, such was the case with McGregor and Cosmo.
 Though Cosmo was destined to return to his companion, animal trainer and guardian Mathilde De Cagny, this story has a happy ending: McGregor finds his own canine soul mate.

-Bark editors sat down with the McGregor and Mills to talk about their new film, and dogs.
+Bark editors sat down with the Ewan McGregor and Mike Mills to talk about their film, and dogs.

 Bark: Ewan, we understand that after you finished filming, you got a dog.
 Was that something you’d been planning, or did the role create the desire for one?